lincent/slblog/neural_net_basics/neural-network.md

 Back Propagation is complex so to learn more about it and how it works the fantastic youtube channel 3 blue 1 brown [explains it here](https://youtu.be/Ilg3gGewQ5U?si=dmYToojzrnuk_rpt).

 ### Where next
-This ends my brief blog detailing some of the core concepts of Neural Networks and how they work and learn.
-Hopefully now you've got an idea of the architecture and mathematics behind the neural network which inspires you to go away and learn more about it in more depth.
+In conclusion, this blog covered the core concepts of Neural Networks, giving an overview on their functionality and learning mechanisms.
+I hope this brief delve into the architecture and mathematics behind the neural network has given you a good first glance into the world of Neural Networks and inspired you to delve deeper into this fascinating subject.